stratomercata/stratomercata-website/source/_videos/strato-mercata-show-2025.10.08.md

 [[29:11]](https://www.youtube.com/watch?v=15MltoqMjZU&t=1751s) **Kieren:**
 Practically illegal.
 Yes, exactly.
 I think booth babes are gone.

-But Token was very much like a booth babe conference.
+But [TOKEN](https://token2049.com) was very much like a booth babe conference.
 And in fact, they were sort of like, almost like seemingly more of them than last year.
 And then this led to like, does this mean we're near the top?

 Like, you know, like is the price speculation at a maximum at this moment?
 And I got, you know, it wasn't euphoria.
 But people were feeling pretty good.